 Setting aside cash in advance of any market movements is especially important for retirees, as it gives them control over their cash flow and protects them from having to raise cash during a downturn because they’re short on funds.
 For retirees, making a sale during a down market is particularly damaging.

-While investors generally worry about the impact of rising interest rates on the equity markets, if you need to increase your cash positions, rising interest rates can be beneficial.
-The simplest way to benefit from increasing interest rates is to deposit your cash in a high-yield savings account.
+If you are holding a little extra cash during uncertain markets, holding it in a high-yield account ensures that it isn’t sitting idle and earning a fraction of a percent in interest.
 These accounts are FDIC insured, pay much higher returns than traditional savings accounts and allow for complete flexibility.
+Personal Capital recently launched Personal Capital Cash which offers unlimited monthly transactions.
 For investors with a little longer timeline, short-term U.S. Treasuries, certificates of deposit (CDs) or short-term bonds may also provide an interim solution.

-Resist the urge to liquidate or heavily reduce equity positions.
+3. Resist the urge to liquidate or heavily reduce equity positions.